International Arrest Warrant

 How International Arrest Warrants are Issued and Executed

-Every state has its own laws governing the process of issuing and executing arrest warrants.
+Every state has its own laws governing the process of issuing and executing warrants.
 These laws define the authority of the agencies involved, the procedure for reviewing requests, and the rights of individuals who are subject to a warrant.

 The process for issuing an international warrant is as follows: